Conditions Bird flu (avian influenza)

 Bird flu is a viral infection that primarily affects birds.
 Specialists also refer to the disease as avian influenza.
 The pathogens are certain influenza A viruses, which can also be transmitted to humans in rare cases.
 Those affected tend to have close contact with poultry, for example due to working on poultry farms, breeding and fattening farms or in slaughterhouses.

 There are two variants of bird flu that differ in terms of the level of disease they cause in poultry.
-Infections with one variant only cause mild symptoms.
-The other, highly pathogenic variant causes serious illness in poultry and many wild bird species coupled with mass deaths.
+Infections with the mild variant only cause mild symptoms, especially in domestic poultry such as ducks or geese.
+The highly pathogenic variant, on the other hand, causes serious illness in poultry and many wild bird species coupled with mass deaths.
 As a result, this severe form is also known as fowl plague.
-Both virus variants can be transmitted to humans.
+Both virus variants can be transmitted to humans and other mammals.

-Influenza viruses affect several animal species, such as pigs and horses, and also cause seasonal flu in humans.
-Normally, transmission only occurs within one species.
-If a human contracts a flu virus from an animal, this is known as a zoonotic influenza.
+Influenza viruses affect several animal species, such as pigs and horses.
+They can also cause seasonal flu in humans.
+Normally, viruses are only transmitted within a single species.
+If a human contracts a flu virus that has its origins in the animal kingdom, this is known as a zoonotic influenza.
 Bird flu viruses can cause very serious illness in humans.

 Bird flu in humans is a notifiable disease: even suspected cases have to be reported to the public health authorities.
 The genetic information of influenza viruses is able to mutate and new variants can emerge that can sometimes trigger a worldwide influenza pandemic.